Lee J. Carter: Labor

 Since taking office, Carter has been an outspoken advocate for workers' rights.
 In December 2018 he introduced House Bill 1806, which would overturn Virginia's 70-year-old right-to-work law.
 Of the bill, Carter said, "When workers form a union, everyone in the workplace benefits from higher wages and better conditions. ...
 Taft–Hartley was created specifically to allow some people to stand opposed to their coworkers' union while still reaping the rewards for free.
 It was intentionally designed to bankrupt unions, and I'm fighting to end it."

 In late 2019, after Carter introduced or supported bills overturning restrictions on the ability of Virginia state employees to strike, he received a wave of death threats on social media, as critics mistook the exception of police officers from the bills for a case of their right to strike being removed.
 These threats were severe and credible enough that Carter spent the day at an undisclosed safe location on January 20, 2020, the day a gun rights rally was organized at the Virginia State Capitol.
 This coincided with the declaration of a state of emergency by Northam in response to potential violence at the rally.

 In the 2020 session, Carter introduced a bill to address pay disparities for certain categories of workers.
 One bill would prevent employers from categorizing employees as "tipped employees" if state or federal regulations prohibit those employees from accepting tips.
 This bill targeted workers at Dulles International Airport and Reagan National Airport, who are classified as tipped employees and are ineligible from receiving minimum wage even though they are prohibited from receiving tips.

 2020 presidential election

 Carter endorsed Bernie Sanders for president in 2020, and co-chaired his Virginia campaign.

 Personal life

 Carter has been married and divorced three times.
 He has a daughter with his second wife.
 In October 2018, to get ahead of any potential attempts at "personal smears", Carter admitted making "homophobic, transphobic, sometimes sexist or racially insensitive" comments online as a teenager.

 On July 2, 2021, Carter's longtime partner Violet Rae announced their engagement on Twitter.

 While serving as a Virginia delegate, Carter also worked as a Lyft driver.

 Carter is autistic, and has expressed positions belonging to the Autism Rights Movement.

+On July 10, 2024, Carter began posting a series of introspective tweets about his gender, and his realization of being gender non-binary.
+Five days later, Carter announced he was stepping away from public life following allegations of sexual misconduct.